 - The Deep Tissue Massage.
-This technique uses a combination of strokes and deep finger pressure applied way down under the skin and into the muscles at the painful sites in order to breakup knots and loosen tightness.
+This technique uses a combination of strokes and deep finger pressure applied way down under the skin and into the muscles at the painful sites in order to break up knots and loosen tightness.

 - The Trigger Point Massage.
 This procedure is also known as the Pressure Point Massage and it is more focused on specific myofascial trigger points with a stronger force than the Deep Tissue Massage.
 The goal here is to dissolve the painful knots that were formed in the muscles as well as to relieve additional symptoms in more remote areas of the body.

 - The Swedish Massage.
-This system utilises oblong smooth strokes, kneading and friction of the muscles as well as movement of the joints to increase their range of motion and flexibility.
+This system utilises oblong smooth strokes, kneading and friction of the muscles as well as the movement of the joints to increase their range of motion and flexibility.

 - The Shiatsu Massage.
-Using altering rhythmic pressure, tapping, squeezing and rubbing along the meridian and on various other parts of the body, the main objective of this Eastern massage therapy is to enhance the flow of a fundamentally important energy called gi.
-And this energy, in the ancient Chinese medicine is believed to be the life force that regulates a person’s spiritual, emotional, mental and physical wellness that is easily affected when subjected to the rival forces of yin and yang.
+Using altering rhythmic pressure, tapping, squeezing and rubbing along the meridian and on various other parts of the body, the main objective of this Eastern massage therapy is to enhance the flow of fundamentally important energy called a gi.
+And this energy, in the ancient Chinese medicine, is believed to be the life force that regulates a person’s spiritual, emotional, mental and physical wellness that is easily affected when subjected to the rival forces of yin and yang.

-Whether the four most often practised massage therapies I mentioned above are used as complimentary alternative medicine (also known as CAM) or any one of the other recognised eighty which are available to a lesser or greater extent, there are important points to be considered:
+Whether the four most often practised massage therapies I mentioned above are used as complementary alternative medicine (also known as CAM) or any one of the other recognised eighty which are available to a lesser or greater extent, there are important points to be considered: